AathreyaG/reactai-starter/user-story.md

 Backend Implications:

-- Implement a REST API endpoint for search queries.
+- Implement a search API endpoint in Node.js (Express) that queries the PostgreSQL database.
-- Optimize database queries for fast retrieval.
+- Optimize queries to ensure search response time is under 3 seconds.
-- Log search queries for analysis.
+- Implement pagination logic in the API.

 Frontend Implications:

-- Develop a search bar and filter UI components.
+- Create a search bar and filter UI component using React.
+- Implement pagination controls.
-- Display search results in a paginated table.
+- Display search results dynamically and handle empty states.
-- Implement loading indicators during search.

 **Development Subtasks**:

-- Frontend: Create search bar and filter interface.
+- Frontend: Build the search bar component.
-- Frontend: Implement result pagination.
+- Frontend: Implement pagination controls.
-- Backend: Develop search API endpoint.
+- Backend: Create Express API to handle search requests.
-- Backend: Optimize search query performance.
+- Backend: Implement database query logic for filtering and pagination.

 **Testing Subtasks**:

-- Test search functionality with valid and invalid terms.
+- Test search functionality with valid search terms.
+- Test search with no matching results.
-- Test pagination and filter combinations.
+- Test pagination with more than 20 results.
-- Validate response times under load.
+- Performance test to ensure response time under 3 seconds.
-- Check query logging accuracy.

 ---

-### **Title: Edit Catalog Entry**
+### **Title: Edit Product Details**###

-User Role: As a Catalog Manager, I want to edit catalog entries so that I can update product information as needed.
+User Role: As a Catalog Manager, I want to edit product details so that I can update the catalog with the most current information.

 Functional Description:

-This feature allows users to edit existing catalog entries to keep the product information accurate and up-to-date.
-It ensures that any changes are immediately reflected in the catalog database.
+The system should allow users to edit product details directly from the web interface.
+Changes should be validated and then updated in the PostgreSQL database.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am viewing a catalog entry
+GIVEN I am viewing a product's details

-WHEN I select the edit option and modify the details
+WHEN I click "Edit" and modify the fields

-THEN the system should update the entry in the database
+THEN the system should save the changes and update the database

 **Acceptance Criteria**:

-- Users must be able to edit fields like common name, description, and price.
+- Users must be able to edit fields such as common name, description, and price.
-- Changes should be saved to the database immediately.
+- Changes must be validated before saving.
-- The UI should confirm successful updates.
+- The system must confirm the update with a success message.
-- Logs of changes should be stored in AWS CloudWatch.

 Story Points: 5 (Moderate complexity)